phpmyadmin/phpmyadmin/doc/setup.rst

 :config:option:`$cfg['Servers'][$i]['controluser']`).
 However, keep in mind that the password travels in plain text, unless you are using the HTTPS protocol.
-In cookie mode, the password is stored, encrypted with the blowfish algorithm, in a temporary cookie.
+In cookie mode, the password is stored, encrypted with the AES algorithm, in a temporary cookie.

 Then each of the *true* users should be granted a set of privileges on a set of particular databases.
 Normally you shouldn't give global